AbsaOSS/spline-spark-agent/README.md

 Once you defined the dispatcher all other parameters will have a namespace `spline.lineageDispatcher.{{dipatcher-name}}.` as a prefix.
 In this case it is `spline.lineageDispatcher.kafka.`.

-To find out which parameters you can use look into `spline.default.properties`.
+To find out which parameters you can use look into `spline.default.yaml`.
 For kafka I would have to define at least these two properties:
 ```properties
 spline.lineageDispatcher.kafka.topic=foo
 spline.lineageDispatcher.kafka.producer.bootstrap.servers=localhost:9092